jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 - a relative file path, e.g., `use * from './path/to/file.jv';`

-The `use` of elements via a file path decouples by using the element name or a defined alias instead of the file path within the file.
+The `use` of elements via a file path decouples from the file system structure by using the element name or a defined alias instead of the file path within the file.

 #### Using published elements of a file (within the same project)